From June 10, 2022, to April 16, 2023

-Although he is not well known by the general public, his landscapes of the Montreal area, the Laurentians, the Eastern Townships, remote regions of Quebec and the Rocky Mountains have garnered high praise in Canada and abroad.
+Although relatively unknown to the general public, Hamilton’s views of the Montreal area, the Laurentians, the Eastern Townships, remote regions of Quebec and the Rocky Mountains contributed to the development of landscape art in Canada.

 This project was made possible in part through Library and Archives Canada’s Documentary Heritage Communities Program.